Discover more Copenhagen!

 Copenhagen - Where to Eat?

 Looking for a culinary experience in Copenhagen during your stay?
 Why not try a Michelin selected restaurant.
 It doesn’t have to be that expensive.
-Denmark strengthened its position as a gastronomic powerhouse when Michelin in 2025 awarded Danish cuisine eight new stars, bringing the total to 52 stars.
+Denmark strengthened its position as a gastronomic powerhouse in Michelin in 2025.

 Read More